Commemorating the centenary of the WWI armistice on 11th day of 11th month 1918

 On pig-killing day, Mannie Foster’s Uncle Peter could be seen wheeling his flat barrow along the village street with his knife on a length of twine and you knew that somewhere there would be a copper-full of water on the boil.

-boys leaving school at fourteen would be working on the land some training should be given at school.
+would be working on the land so some training should be given at school.

 In 1918 he persuaded the school managers to obtain part of the Old Recreation Ground belonging to Mr Burton for a school garden which he divided into eight plots.
 As well as training in the use of tools etc. land measurement was also undertaken using a Gunter’s chain and visits were made by the older boys to local farms.
 Both boys and girls were allotted to a garden, each with its own set of numbered tools consisting of spades, forks, rakes, hoes and mattocks.
 These were checked by a responsible boy after each session to make sure they were clean.